philterd/philter/docs/docs/api_and_sdks/api/filtering_api.md

-# Filtering API
+# Redaction API

-Philter’s filtering API provides access to Philter’s ability to filter sensitive information from text and to retrieve the health status of Philter.
+Philter’s Redaction API provides access to Philter’s ability to redact sensitive information from text and to retrieve the health status of Philter.
+The endpoint path is `/api/filter` (Philter is named for the filter engine that powers redaction).

 > The `curl` example commands shown on this page are written assuming Philter has been enabled for SSL and it is using a self-signed certificate.
 If launched from a cloud marketplace, SSL will be enabled automatically with a self-signed SSL certificate.
 See the [SSL/TLS ](../../settings.md) settings for more information.